aksmiyazaki/api-spacex-backend/README.md

 Write some logic (via a combination of query + application logic, most likely) to fetch from the database the _closest_ satellite at a given time T, and a given a position on a globe as a (latitude, longitude) coordinate.

-No need to derive any fancy match for distances for a point on the globe to a position above the earth.
+No need to derive any fancy math for distances for a point on the globe to a position above the earth.
 You can just use the Haversine formula.
 Example library to help here https://github.com/mapado/haversine

 ### How to Submit